 Better Business Regulation is a partnership between businesses, business support organisations and local regulatory services.

-The Food Standards Agency provides advice, research and enforcement of the food and drink industry.
+The Food Standards Agency providing advice, research and enforcement of the food and drink industry.

 Local Authorities have an advisory, inspection and enforcement role within food and health and safety.